allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 For partial copies, each worker reads the paired metadata twice, selects a deterministic hash-ranked set of whole documents, and logs the realized token count and residual before writing output.
-Source token volume is still derived from file size; the proposal never tokenizes or scans arrays to count tokens.
+Source token volume is still derived from file size; the planner never tokenizes or scans arrays to count tokens.

 Check aggregate worker status with: